Summer season, winter season and tropical storms...

 Follow instructions provided by the Government of Mauritius.

 The Government of Mauritius will inform and warn the country when a cyclone has formed in the Indian Ocean.
+In most occasions cyclones pass the island or are near the island but it's been many many years that Mauritius was actually "hit" by a cyclone.
 The cyclone warning system in Mauritius can be categorized in 4 classes:

 - Class I: Issued 36 to 48 hours before Mauritius or Rodrigues is likely to be affected by gusts reaching 120 km/h.